 - While biscuits are preferred for fast assembly and glue-ups

-In this guide learn what the differences between each joint are and how to properly use a biscuit or dowel.
+In this guide, learn the differences between each joint and how to use a biscuit or dowel properly.

 Overview: Dowels Vs Biscuits